TheOdinProject/curriculum/javascript/organizing_your_javascript_code/project_restaurant_page.md

 <div class="lesson-content__panel" markdown="1">

-1. Start the project the same way you began the webpack tutorial project.
+1. Start the project the same way you began the webpack tutorial project, by creating the `package.json` file and setting up Webpack.

-    1. Run `npm init -y` in your project directory to generate a `package.json` file.

-    1. Install and set up Webpack like how things were shown in the previous lesson.

     - Remember, you only need to install and configure the things you need for your project.
 For example, if you do not plan to have local image files linked in your HTML template, you will not need to install and configure `html-loader`.

-       - Make sure you have a `webpack.config.js` file with any necessary configuration in it, such as HtmlWebpackPlugin, Webpack dev server etc.

-    1. Create a `src` directory with the following contents:

-        1. An `index.js` file, which will be your entry point in `webpack.config.js`.

-        1. A `template.html`.
-This file will not need a script tag, because we're using `html-webpack-plugin`, which automatically adds that in.
-You will also not need to link a CSS stylesheet as you should be importing it into your JavaScript and letting your webpack configuration handle bundling.
-Make sure your `webpack.config.js` file has its `HtmlWebpackPlugin`'s `template` option set to use this file.

 1. Create a `.gitignore` file in the root of your project.
 It should contain the text `node_modules` and `dist` on separate lines.